NOTE: Virtual presentations available

 Rebel Odyssey: The Cruise of the CSS Shenandoah

 The Confederate commerce raider CSS Shenandoah carried the Civil War to the ends of the earth through every extreme of sea and storm pursuing a perilous mission in which they succeeded spectacularly after it no longer mattered.
-This thirteen-month cruise (October 1864-November 1865) was a watery form of asymmetric warfare in the spirit of John Mosby, Bedford Forrest, and W. T. Sherman.
-These Rebel Americans created a sensation in Melbourne, Australia.
-They enjoyed a tropical Pacific island holiday as guns fell silent at Appomattox, and finally, six weeks after the surrender, they invaded the north, the deep cold of the Bering Sea.
+This thirteen-month, global cruise (October 1864-November 1865) was watery asymmetric warfare in the spirit of Mosby, Forrest, and Sherman.
+Rebel Americans disrupted Melbourne, Australia, enjoyed a Pacific island holiday as guns fell silent at Appomattox, and six weeks later invaded the north, the deep cold of the Bering Sea.
 Shenandoah fired the last gun of the conflict and set Arctic waters aglow with flaming Yankee whalers.
 Months later, she limped into Liverpool where Captain Waddell lowered the last Confederate banner without defeat or surrender.
-The observations of these Confederates looking back from the most remote and alien surroundings imaginable, along with the viewpoints of those they encountered, provide unique perspectives of the Civil War.
 Based on the book A Confederate Biography: The Cruise of the CSS Shenandoah (Naval Institute Press, 2015).

 Unvexed Waters: Mississippi River Squadron

-History offers few examples other than the Civil War and Vietnam War of extensive operations on inland shallow waters involving specialized classes of war vessels commanded and manned by naval personnel conducting joint operations with land forces.
-The struggle for the Mississippi River was one of the longest, most challenging and diverse campaign of the Civil War.
-Strategically, this was an extension of the maritime blockade, an outgrowth of the Anaconda Plan.
-However, in technology, tactics, and command structure, riverine warfare was a fundamentally new concept empowered by the industrial revolution in steam propulsion, armor, and armaments.
+History offers few examples other than the American Civil War and the conflict in Vietnam of extensive military operations on inland waterways requiring specialized classes of war vessels commanded and manned by naval personnel.
+The contest for the Mississippi River and its tributaries—the spine of America—was one of the longest and most challenging campaigns of the Civil War encompassing a 700-mile wet corridor from Mound City, Illinois, to the Gulf of Mexico.
+Control of the rivers was a key strategic factor, but in tactics and technology, riverine warfare was a fundamentally new concept empowered by industrial revolutions in steam propulsion, armor, and armaments.
+Both navies, Union and Confederate, started with no shallow-water warships, no tactics, no command structure, and no infrastructure.
 This presentation reviews the unprecedented conflict along the watery spine of America.
 (Presented at the North American Society for Oceanic History Annual Conference, May 2018.)
-See Emerging Civil War blog post.